fivetran/dbt_klaviyo/DECISIONLOG.md

 #### Implementation
 - Events with `property_attribution` are used directly
-- Events without it inherit from parent events via `attributed_event_id`
+- Events without it use the following session-based attribution

 ### Session-Based Attribution Fallback